Iamshg/iamshg.github.io/_posts/2018-06-19-Maximum-Likelihood-Estimation.md

 ## aim :
 - Selecting right distribution('s type) of all data (given special distribution type);
 - Make the right selection of parameters.
 At the first step , distribution type is selected by person using theory and priori knowledge of samples,but sometimes it would go wrong due to imature theory and wrong priori-knowledge.
 ## way :
 After the work of selecting model distribution type done,next step is to learn concrete number of parameter of model distribution from sample.Maximux Likelihood Estimation is a way to do that.
-## Theory Basis:
+## Theory Basis :
-Given sample data ,
-The Derivation is wrote below.
+Given sample data $X = {x^(1),x^(2),\dots}$ , The Derivation is wrote below.
 $$\Theta_{ML} = argmax_{\Theta}\sum_{i=1}^{m}$$